 Year 3 7-8 Informed by prior learning, teach students to know that: there are skills, like showing respect and demonstrating patience, they can use to help them foster good relationships with their families and friends. they will have a variety of feelings in their relationships with others, and sometimes these might feel tricky or upsetting and they will need support from caregivers or teachers.
 Informed by prior learning, teach students to know how to: play in a fair and friendly way, showing understanding and respect for difference. ask for help from an older person who they trust.
-Informed by prior learning, teach students to know that: • an unsafe situation might create feelings of being scared or uncomfortable. • there is a difference between safe and unsafe secrets.
+Informed by prior learning, teach students to know that: an unsafe situation might create feelings of being scared or uncomfortable. there is a difference between safe and unsafe secrets.
 For example, "Safe secrets are things like surprise parties.
 Unsafe secrets are when someone is being hurt, and you should tell an adult."
-Informed by prior learning, teach students to know how to: • stand up for themselves and their peers if being bullied.
-Informed by prior learning, teach students to know that: • eating healthy foods, exercising, and getting enough sleep helps us to take care of our bodies. • they have grown and learnt a lot since they were young and that they will keep on growing, learning and changing.
-Informed by prior learning, teach students to know how to: • ask questions and talk to trusted adults if they have worries, or are curious, about their bodies. -------- ----- --- --- --
+Informed by prior learning, teach students to know how to: stand up for themselves and their peers if being bullied.
+Informed by prio • eating healthy care of our bod • they have grow keep on growin Informed by prio • ask questions of about their bod

-Healthy Relationships My Body Year of school Age of student Relationships Safety and Consent My Changing Body Year 4 8-9 Informed by prior learning, teach students to know that: • there will be people in their lives who will influence them and the decisions they make.
-This could be family, guardians, teachers, and friends. • there are different ways to communicate in a relationship and some will have better outcomes than others. • repeatedly communicating with others in an unkind way is an example of bullying behaviour.
-Informed by prior learning, teach students to know how to: • interact positively with others in different situations, showing understanding of the type of relationship that it is. • identify and respond to gender stereotypes.
+Healthy Relationships My Body Year of school Age of student Relationships Safety and Consent My Changing B Year 4 8-9 Informed by prior learning, teach students to know that: there will be people in their lives who will influence them and the decisions they make.
+This could be family, guardians, teachers, and friends. there are different ways to communicate in a relationship and some will have better outcomes than others. repeatedly communicating with others in an unkind way is an example of bullying behaviour.
+Informed by prior learning, teach students to know how to: interact positively with others in different situations, showing understanding of the type of relationship that it is. identify and respond to gender stereotypes.
 For example, favourite colours and career aspirations.
 Informed by prior learning, teach students to know that: bullying or behaving in a manner that is unfair and hurtful towards others is not acceptable. 'consent' means the agreement or permission given to allow something to happen or to take place. peer pressure to make someone say 'yes' or 'no' to something can be a form of bullying. there are implications for giving consent. there are ways to ask for consent and there are ways to refuse or withdraw consent. there are ways to respectfully accept when people refuse consent.
 For example, "Can I borrow your hoodie?"
 "No, it is special to me."
 "OK, I understand, I have special items too."
 Informed by prior learning, teach students to know how to: contribute to and follow guidance that supports inclusive environments in the classroom and school give and receive consent (e.g. at the doctor, in the playground, or online). respond in situations where consent is not given by one of their peers.
-Informed by prior learning, teach students to know that: people look different and this is determined by a range of factors, but it does not make them more or less important.
-It is good to accept how everyone looks, including their friends. body parts (including genitals) have anatomically correct terms, and specific functions.
-Informed by prior learning, teach students to know how to: respond when people say things about bodies, positive or negative. seek help from trusted adults if they have questions or concerns about thei bodies or the changes that they are experiencing.
+Informed by prior • people look diff it does not mak everyone looks, • body parts (incl specific function Informed by prior • respond when p • seek help from t bodies or the ch y foods, exercising, and getting enough sleep helps us to take odies.